 It was a sunny autumn morning in October 2012 when I left Stonington, Connecticut to drive to three cemeteries I had chosen to visit in Rhode Island.
 The skies were crisp and clear and the temperature was comfortably cool in the high fifties.
 I thought that the bright sun would chase away any gloomy thoughts I might have about visiting the dead or about overcrowded conditions in state institutions.
 As I drove into the Veterans Cemetery, and wound my way all the way to the rear of the property, the sky gradually became overcast.
 A little drizzle came and went a couple times throughout my time in the cemetery, sucking the brilliance out of the early fall color.
 Nevertheless, I didn’t let the dreary change in weather dissuade me from my mission.

 Although I did not have an exact location for Alice’s grave site, I had figured that with only 84 stones to look at, I wouldn’t have trouble finding it on my own.
 When I arrived at the cemetery, I was confronted with a glitch in my assumption.
 Many of the stones were completely covered with moss, rendering their inscriptions illegible.
 Others were sunken deep in the ground, with no inscription visible.
 Feeling worried that one of these lost causes could be Alice’s grave marker, I went about checking the ones that were readable.
-Each one as I expected, having just a name but no dates.
+Each one as I expected, had just a name but no dates.
 I did not find the name of Alice Tillotson on the sixty or so gravestones that weren’t obscured by moss or the earth.

 I felt sad that I might have come all that way for nothing.
 I had this weird longing to somehow right a wrong by visiting her grave.
 I suspected that Alice had had no family visitors for the last several years of her life, so I considered myself the first family member to visit her in more than eighty years.
 I really wanted to find that grave!
 When I didn’t find her name among the readable gravestones, I went back to the moss-covered ones to try to see if there was any way I could discern the names.